lanteignel93/vxx_trade/README.md

 ├── LICENSE
 ├── NOTES.md                &emsp; &emsp; &emsp; # Personal Notes related to some cases with examples
 ├── .gitignore              &emsp; &emsp; &emsp; # List of files to be ignored
-├── .pre-commit-config.yaml &emsp; &emsp; &emsp; # Set of configs to manage the commits of the project, mostly formatting
+├── .pre-commit-config.yaml &emsp; &emsp; &emsp; # Configs to manage the commits
 ├── requirements.txt        &emsp; &emsp; &emsp; # List of libraries versions of the latest stable built
-├── pyproject.toml          &emsp; &emsp; &emsp; # Instructions for pip to install the dependencies and general packaging └── README.md               &emsp; &emsp; &emsp; # This document
+├── pyproject.toml          &emsp; &emsp; &emsp; # Instructions for pip to install the dependencies and general packaging
+└── README.md               &emsp; &emsp; &emsp; # This document